varabyte/kobweb/frontend/compose-html-ext/src/jsMain/kotlin/com/varabyte/kobweb/compose/css/CONTRIBUTING.md

 // interface for it.
 ❌ sealed interface MarginInlineEnd /* ... */

-// Instead, just handle this with a StyleScope extension method / methods
-// that accept relevant primitive values.
-We talk more about these methods
-// much later in the document. fun StyleScope.marginInlineEnd(value: CSSLengthOrPercentageNumericValue) {
-    property("margin-inline-end", value)
+// Instead, we handle properties like these at the modifier level.
+// See kobweb/compose/ui/modifiers/CONTRIBUTING.md for more details.
+class MarginScope internal constructor(private val styleScope: StyleScope) {
+  fun inlineEnd(value: CSSLengthOrPercentageNumericValue) = styleScope.property("margin-inline-end", value)
 }

+fun Modifier.margin(scope: MarginScope.() -> Unit) = styleModifier {
+  MarginScope(this).apply(scope)
+}

+// Calling it looks like:
+Modifier.margin { inlineEnd(10.px) }
 ```

 Even if the (non-longhand) property is a simple integer value 99% of the time (e.g. `column-count`), we still need to